 Observation #2: There’s a fine line between “passive observer” and “active participant”

 Webinars certainly have their place as an effective educational tool.
-But when we think about the ultimate virtual event experience, we probably don’t use the webinar format as our source of inspiration.
+But when we plan a virtual event, we don’t use webinars as our source of inspiration.
 In-person events are dynamic and interactive.
 Webinars are much more passive.
 We watch a webinar, but we participate in a conference.

-As we move our events to the virtual space, how do we ensure a dynamic experience where our attendees become participants, not just observers?
+How do we ensure a dynamic virtual experience where our attendees become participants, not just observers?

 To start, be sure that all communication is personalized to the attendee.
 This will make them feel important and recognized.
 Want to take it a step further?
 Send your virtual attendees a physical mailing like a welcome kit or a swag bag to help mirror the experience at the registration desk.
 This also helps to establish a shared experience and gives your attendees something to actively talk about.